Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Expected consequences on the gravitational wave signature

 \section{Expected consequences on the gravitational wave signature}

-The mode frequencies computed with a linear analysis have been shown to reproduce well the frequencies present in the gravitational waves spectra in non-linear numerical simulations.
+The mode frequencies computed with a linear analysis of the PNS have been shown to reproduce well the frequencies present in the gravitational waves spectra in non-linear numerical simulations \citep{TorresForne+2018,TorresForne+2019,westernacher-schneider19,westernacher-schneider20}.
+Our work can thus be used to predict the frequency of gravitational wave emission.
 We first focus on the properties of the fundamental mode $m=2$ which has a direct impact on the production of gravitational waves according to the quadrupole formula.
-We include the effect of dissociation with $\varepsilon\sim0.3$ \citep{Huete+2018} and consider the typical range of shock radius $r_{\rm sh}\sim (3-7) r_{\rm PNS}$.
+We include the effect of dissociation with $\varepsilon\sim0.3$ \citep{Fernandez+2009,Fernandez+2014,Huete+2018} and consider the typical range of shock radius $r_{\rm sh}\sim (3-7) r_{\rm PNS}$.